Chakyl/chakyl-custom-shipping-bin/README.md

 # chakyl-custom-shipping-bin
 A custom shipping bin implementation written using Kubejs for Minecraft Modpacks.

 One of the more annoying parts of making a commerce modpack pack is actually selling the items.
-There are a bunch of different mod solutions and they all have their own flaws so I wrote a custom solution for Sunlit Valley.
+There are a bunch of different mod solutions and they all have their own flaws so I wrote a custom solution for [Society: Sunlit Valley](https://www.curseforge.com/minecraft/modpacks/society-sunlit-valley).
 The code isn't perfect but it's been stress-tested and stable!

 ## Features:
 - Made for Minecraft 1.20.1 Forge